nehreetkaur/nehreetkaur/README.md

-proud to say I have always left a positive mark in my past workplaces due to my ability to build good relationship with my coworkers.Proactive in learning new skills and knowledge with core competency in full stack web development such as Javascript, jQuery, HTML, CSS, MERN Stack, SQL, REST API's.</p>
+proud to say I have always left a positive mark in my past workplaces due to my ability to build good relationship with my coworkers.Proactive in learning new skills and knowledge with core competency in full stack web development such as Javascript, HTML, CSS, MERN Stack, SQL.</p>
 Life-long dedication to learning and in self development.
 Quick-learner, very organized, ability to work under pressure, collaborative communicator.
 I look forward to bringing my skills and passion for software development to build user focused applications.<br>
 <br>